carlosvidalgutierrez3/SEN-15901/README.md

 ## Calibration
 The wind vane requires precise calibration to get the correct values:
 1) Measure the exact value of your resistor and assign it to **VANE_RESISTOR**.
-If your powering the sensor with 3.3V, this might be enought.
+If you're powering the sensor with 3.3V, this might be enought.
 If not, follow calibration step 2.

 2) - Upload a program to the board that reads the analog value of your vane (A0 in the example circuit)
     - Using Ohms Law, measure the resistor value for each direction of the vane.